scribe-public/sample-policies/docs/v2/initiatives/rules/dockerhub/token-expiration.md

 Verify that all discovered Dockerhub tokens are set to Active in Dockerhub.

 :::note
-This rule requires Discovery Evidence.
+This rule requires Dockerhub Project Discovery Evidence.
 :::
 :::tip
 Signed Evidence for this rule **IS NOT** required by default but is recommended.